 Cripple Creek is a popular destination for those who want to test their luck at the casinos or get a taste of history and the Old West.
 During the holidays, you can experience all of this with a Christmas twist.
 The historic Butte Theater features melodrama with a holiday theme, and the town’s historic buildings are dressed to the nines with festive lights.
 Experience the nightly Gold Camp Christmas Holiday Headframe Lighting and the Winter Wonderland every weekend at the Cripple Creek District Museum.
 There’s a Christmas parade with appearances from Santa, activities for kids, s’mores and marshmallows roasting on an open fire, and free hot chocolate and cider during the Gold Camp Christmas Weekend.

 The holiday festivities begin in Ouray at Thanksgiving with a seven-week Winterfest celebration.
-This town nestled in the heart of the San Juan Mountains is often referred to as the “Switzerland of America,” surrounded by dramatic peaks and renowned for its ice climbing, hosting the world’s first ice climbing park.
+This town, nestled in the heart of the San Juan Mountains, is often referred to as the “Switzerland of America,” surrounded by dramatic peaks and renowned for its ice climbing, hosting the world’s first ice climbing park.
 The Main Street really comes to life during the season, with the grand Victorian and old western mining town-style buildings all decked out with sparkling lights and festive decor.
 Every weekend during Winterfest, a different event is hosted to celebrate the season, from ice skating and sledding to the Yule Day Celebration.
-And, visitors can also enjoy soaking in the soothing mineral springs surrounded by the wintry landscape.
+Visitors can also enjoy soaking in the soothing mineral springs surrounded by the wintry landscape.

 Steamboat Springs is another world-famous ski town, but it offers a whole lot more during the winter.
 The Steamboat Holiday Festival offers the chance to watch Santa himself ride down the slopes on horseback, and visitors can meet him at his workshop, along with his reindeer friends.
 There are holiday concerts, cookie decorating, a torchlight parade, and fireworks.
 Visitors can also enjoy snowshoeing, hot air balloon rides, soaking in hot springs and more.

 The highest incorporated city at over 10,000 feet in the heart of the Rockies, Leadville is stunning all year round, surrounded by jagged mountain peaks, but under a blanket of snow, it’s especially breathtaking.
 Visitors can also enjoy the Parade of Lights, complete with appearances by Mr. and Mrs. Claus, as well as free cookies and hot cocoa.
-Ski Cooper is just a short drive from town and is considered one of the state’s top affordable, crowd-free ski resorts, and visitors can also join dog-sledding tours and whizzing down the Dutch Henri Tubing Hill.
+Ski Cooper is just a short drive from town and is considered one of the state’s top affordable, crowd-free ski resorts, and visitors can also join dog-sledding tours and whizzing down the Dutch Henry Tubing Hill.

 In Estes Park, the eastern gateway town to Rocky Mountain National Park, you can “Catch the Glow” at this year’s Christmas parade and celebration.
 This picturesque town that enjoys a stunning backdrop of the Rockies hosts holiday events every weekend from mid-November through New Year’s Eve.
 It starts with the annual Tree Lighting Ceremony and includes a lighted Christmas parade on Thanksgiving weekend, as well as a holiday pub crawl to Breakfast with Santa.
 Shop for gifts at the locally-owned boutiques and embark on the Yuletide Lights Driving Tour to marvel at the festively decorated houses and businesses.
 When you want to get more active, this is a wonderful time for snowshoeing in the national park.